 We are four siblings and grew up in Saudi Arabia.
 For many NRI families, the path is clear: study in the Middle East, then move to India or the West for higher education.

-I remember in eighth grade they told us how much they were investing every year for our education.
-My father has always been transparent.
-Even today, he shares statements showing what he invested and what the returns were.
+I remember in the eighth grade they told us how much they were investing every year for our education.
+My parents have always been transparent with us with money, so we value every dollar earned, saved and invested.

 When I went to university in the UK, my education cost around £8,000 per year.
-Hypothetically, they may have invested only £4,000 or £5,000 of that amount over time.
+To run some hypothesis, they may have invested only £4,000 or £5,000 of that amount over time.
 The rest came from compounded returns.
 That compounding created the difference between average and excellent education.

 They also invested for weddings and future milestones years in advance.
-It was a very methodical approach.
+It was a very methodical and simple approach.
 The biggest lesson was compounding and planning early.

 [Read our other features of Wealth’s New Look: “Marc & Maria” and “Amina & Horia“]